Managing Up Map · Leadership Cartography™

 Invisible Priorities

 Your leader operates at a different altitude.
-Without shared direction—what matters and why you're both working hard toward different outcomes.
+Without shared direction on what matters and why, you're both working hard toward outcomes that may not align.
+The gap isn't effort.
+It's a missing frame for what success actually looks like from above.

 The Ambiguity Trap